Sunday, June 30, 2019

 • And "Beef Jerky" is on John's Walls and Bridges.

-For a cover I took photos I found online of the former Beatles as solo artists circa '74, cropped them and mimicked the Let It Be album cover, but using a soap bubbles background.
+For the cover, I took photos I found online of the former Beatles as solo artists circa '74, cropped them, and mimicked the Let It Be album cover, using a soap bubble background.

 Sunday, June 16, 2019